 Agile Waste: Stop Using Story Points.
 Now.

 Story points are waste.
-Creator of Story points, Ron Jefferies, summarized the waste:
+Creator of Story points, Ron Jeffries, summarized the waste:

 - I think using them to predict “when we’ll be done” is at best a weak idea;